francescosilvano/calculator-config/README.md

 ## Checklist for Financial Exam Setup

-Here’s a quick checklist to ensure your calculator is set up correctly for financial exams:
+Here’s a quick checklist to ensure your calculator is set up correctly for your exam:

 - [ ] **Set Decimal Places**: Set to 2 decimal places.
 - [ ] **Date Format**: Ensure the date format is set to Month-Day-Year (M-D-Y).